 Some community colleges and vocational training institutes offer certificate programs in computer software for those interested in learning to use basic office or administrative software.
 These programs provide basic training in software applications, such as spreadsheets, word processing, database software and presentation software.
 Students learn to use the latest standard industry software packages through hands-on training.
 Course topics might include:

 - Microsoft Word

 - PowerPoint presentations

 Graduate Certificate in Computer Software

 Advanced-level certificates in computer software, usually offered at the graduate level, are designed for software engineers seeking advanced training.
 Students learn to plan, design, and implement software development projects and applications.
-Programs typically require 4-5 courses in areas related to software engineering.
+Programs typically require four to five courses in areas related to software engineering.
 Topics might include:

 - Software quality management

 Students who complete beginner-level computer software programs have the skills to obtain administrative and office personnel positions.
 According to the U.S. Bureau of Labor Statistics (BLS), employment of secretaries and administrative assistants is expected to grow 3% from 2014 to 2024.
 In 2015, the median salary for secretaries and administrative assistants was $33,910 annually.

 Employment of software developers is expected to grow 17% from 2014 to 2024, according to the BLS.
 Demand for software engineers will increase as the use and dependence on mobile device applications and tablets grow.
 In 2015, the median salary was $100,690 for software developers.